How to Make Chicken Nesting Boxes? DIY Tips and Types

 • Save

-Next, write where each container opens on the top of each lid.
-Use a marker or a knife to make a small, semicircular hole that is big enough for your chickens to get in and out quickly.
+Next, mark each lid’s top where it opens up.
+Use a marker or knife to carve a semicircular hole just big enough for your feathered friends to move through.

 How to Make Chicken Nesting Boxes Using Metal or Galvanized Steel?